Skip to main content

 Your shipping line or a customs agent (typically £200-500 including port handling) submits the import declaration on your behalf.
 You'll receive a Movement Reference Number (MRN) and customs paperwork — keep these for your NOVA declaration.
 Duty and VAT are usually paid before the port releases the car.

 Want to model the numbers for your own car?
-Use our free UK car import duty & VAT calculator.
+Use the pre-set Japan-to-UK car import calculator.

 Step 4: NOVA — Notify HMRC Within 14 Days